Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 is not an Export success precondition.
 If no export signature hash reaches quorum alignment by the bounded deadline, do not choose the largest non-quorum set; the export retries or expires according to normal transaction rules.
-Closed-ledger apply consumes only the accepted `exportSigSetHash` root.
-A node that times out before accepting a root retries; a node that proceeds assembles from the accepted sidecar map, never from its live collector.
+Closed-ledger apply consumes the pre-scanned `ttEXPORT_SIGNATURES` witness, not the live collector and not ephemeral sidecar state. `Export::doApply` rebuilds the active validator view from the parent ledger, verifies each witness signature against the `ttEXPORT` inner transaction, requires source-view quorum, then canonically assembles the target-chain multisigned transaction.
+A node that times out before accepting a root has no witness and retries/expires; a node that proceeds uses the same transaction-stream witness during live build and historical replay.
+The build-scoped witness map is only an index over that ordered transaction stream, not hidden consensus state.
 This avoids successful-but-different export blobs while preserving the bounded wait model.

+`sfExportResult` metadata stores `sfExportSignatureHash`, a direct reference to the witness pseudo, rather than duplicating the full signature payload.
+Clients assemble the final foreign-chain blob from `ttEXPORT` plus the witness signatures, or can use a convenience RPC/helper that performs that pure read-time assembly.

 Closed-ledger apply must not promote unverified proposal-carried signatures into current-round quorum material.
 It may verify and retain them for a future retry,